 5. Seek professional advice

 Before you enter into any novated lease agreement, make sure you consult with reliable experts who can help you make the best choice for your needs.
-Our specialists at Easi can help you find the perfect novated leasing option for your circumstances and lifestyle.
+Our expert team can help you find the perfect novated leasing option for your circumstances and lifestyle.
 You may also want to consult with a financial advisor or tax expert to make sure you fully understand how a motivated lease will affect your income and taxes.

 Why is novated leasing a great option?